ls1intum/Artemis/docs/admin/setup/security.rst

     possible for the system account that runs Artemis and administrators.

+.. _configure-ssh-access:

 SSH Access
 ----------

+To allow users to clone their programming exercises via SSH in the integrated code lifecycle setup, SSH must be configured correctly on the server.

-Follow the following steps to create and manage SSH key pairs, distribute them across multiple nodes via Ansible, configure the system to use these keys, and adapt Nginx to enable SSH routing.
+Follow the next steps to create and manage SSH key pairs, distribute them across multiple nodes via Ansible, configure the system to use these keys, and adapt Nginx to enable SSH routing.